Nickardo/wanswap-docs-latest/pages/index.en.md

 # WanSwap Introduction

-WanSwap is an Automated Market Maker (AMM) and a decentralized exchange that creates a whole new trading and financial atmosphere for people to trade, swap and make cryptocurrencies.
+WanSwap is an Automated Market Maker (AMM) and a decentralized exchange that's part of a new ecosystem that allows for trading, compounding and yield farming.

 ## More than a DEX